fbpx

 • AIR³ should be fully charged as this is the case with most smartphones or tablets.

-• AIR³ 7.3 has an advanced adaptative brightness sensor that adapt the brightness to the current conditions.
-This will definitly reduce the average brightness level, compared with a flight with full brightness all the time.
+• AIR³ 7.3 and 7.35 have an advanced adaptive brightness sensor that adjusts the brightness to the current conditions.
+This significantly reduces the average brightness level compared to flying at full brightness all the time.

 • There are brightness widgets and buttons + and – easily accessible.
 You can adjust energy consumption by increasing or decreasing brightness according to your needs and the duration of your flight.